Diffusion-Based Impedance Learning for Contact-Rich Manipulation Tasks

 1. Human-Guided Upper Limb Therapy Demonstration via Apple Vision Pro

-Teleoperation is used to record patient movements with varying levels of support, enabling the model to learn the dynamic relationship between force and motion.
+Teleoperation is used to record data of patient movements with varying levels of support, enabling the model to learn the dynamic relationship between force and motion.

 2. Parkour Trajectory Demonstration via Teleoperation